bluescan/bip39tools/README.md

 on the side of caution.
 The hash must be valid.
 For a 24 word mnemonic sentence, a computer must be involved... calculating a SHA256 hash without one is an exercise in insanity.

-One final note.
 If a checksum is really that important, why not choose something much simpler than SHA-256.
 Something that you could compute easily on pen and paper (which can be burned afterward).
 The number of bits of the SHA-256 hash that are actually used in BIP-39 is (only) between 4 and 8 (inclusive, depending on total word count), so the fact that SHA-256 is
 (currently) cryptographically secure is irrelevant.

+One final note.
+I have perhaps been too much of a critic.
+Overall BIP-39 is completely functional and reliable.
+The fact that so many multiples of 32 (160, 192, 224, and 256) end up being divisible by 11 after adding the multiple divided by 32 is 'pretty neat'.

 ### Hardware Setup
 This leads to the question of what to do if you want your own source of randomness.
 This software needs those entropy